mccsssk2/Human-Sinoatrial-Node-Anatomical-Model/README.md

 Kharche SR, Vigmond E, Efimov IR, Dobrzynski H (2017) Computational assessment of the functional role of sinoatrial node exit pathways in the human heart.
 PLoS ONE 12(9): e0183727. https://doi.org/10.1371/journal.pone.0183727

-The original and modified SAN, well as modified full 3D model anatomy used in Kharche et al. is provided in this publicly available git-hub repository.
+The original and modified SAN, as well as modified full 3D model anatomy used in Kharche et al. is provided in this publicly available git-hub repository.
 Please cite our papers as given above when using the anatomy in your scientific/academic studies.